WallarooLabs/wally/examples/python/celsius/README.md

 `\x42\x48\x00\x00` -- four bytes representing the 32-bit float `50.0`

+### Output

+Celius will output messages that are the string representation of the converted Fahrenheit value.
+One entry per line.
+Each incoming message will generate a single corresponding output.

 ### Processing

 The `decoder` function creates a float from the value represented by the payload.
 The float value is then sent to the `multiply` computation where it is multiplied by `1.8`, and the result of that computation is sent to the `add` computation where `32` is added to it.
-The resulting float is then sent to the `encoder` function, which converts it to an outgoing sequence of bytes.
+The resulting float is then sent to the `encoder` function, which converts it to a string representation.

 ## Running Celsius

-In order to run the application you will need Machida, Giles Sender, and the Cluster Shutdown tool.
+In order to run the application you will need Machida, Giles Sender, Data Receiver, and the Cluster Shutdown tool.
 We provide instructions for building these tools yourself and we provide prebuilt binaries within a Docker container.
 Please visit our [setup](https://docs.wallaroolabs.com/book/getting-started/choosing-an-installation-option.html) instructions to choose one of these options if you have not already done so.

 You will need five separate shells to run this application.
 Open each shell and go to the `examples/python/celsius` directory.